ibm-cloud-docs/mas-ms/support.md

 In the case, please include:

 1. Case title: SMTP / outbound email activation
-2. Case description: Please configure our MASMS environment to use the following SMTP server:
+2. Case description: Please configure our MAS-MS environment to use the following SMTP server:

 * SMTP hostname
 * SMTP Port